desult/steadystation/README.md

     items: '@self.children'
 ```

-Optional links to subpages, add this to YAML:
+Optional links to subpages, add this to sub-page YAML:

 ```
 link: true